December 4, 2025 (6mo ago) — last updated May 13, 2026 (1mo ago)

 From Automation to Proactive Support

 AI can detect when users struggle with a feature and trigger helpful interventions—pop-ups, tutorial emails, or a human follow-up—turning support into a loyalty-building activity.
+By some estimates, AI will support most customer interactions by 2025 and has already helped early adopters raise satisfaction scores significantly3.

 Common Engagement Pitfalls and How to Avoid Them